panwash/Raven-BFun/README.md

 # Contact

-If you contact me, or want to give a suggestion/opinion, join the [discord!](https://discord.com/invite/k4ntjGsaP9)
+If you want to contact me, or want to give a suggestion/opinion, join the [discord!](https://discord.com/invite/k4ntjGsaP9)